shayangd/shayan-engine-repo/mango.md

 Mangoes flourish in warm climates with distinct wet and dry seasons.
 Key producing regions include:

-- **India**: The world's largest producer, accounting for nearly 50% of global mango production
+- **India**: The world's largest producer, accounting for nearly 50% of global mango production with over 24 million tons annually, cultivating more than 1,000 indigenous varieties across states like Uttar Pradesh, Andhra Pradesh, and Maharashtra
 - **China**: Second largest producer with significant domestic consumption
 - **Thailand**: Major producer and exporter of tropical mango varieties
 - **Indonesia**: Important producer in Southeast Asia